Marion Cleland Lochhead

-Marion Cleland Lochhead MBE (19 April 1902 - 19 January 1985) was a writer and social historian.
+Marion Cleland Lochhead MBE (19 April 1902 - 19 January 1985) was a Scottish writer and social historian.
 Her works span historiography and biography, poetry and fiction, children's writing, journalism, and broadcasting.

 Early life and career

 Marion Lochhead was born 19 April 1902 in Wishaw, Lanarkshire, the daughter of Helen Watt and Alexander Lochhead, a draper and clothier.

 In 1923, she graduated in English Literature and Latin (MA) from the University of Glasgow.
 Initially, Lochhead worked as a schoolteacher, turning to poetry and writing in the 1920s.
 Lochhead said 'I began as a poet, with an increasing interest in biography and social and domestic history.

 Her strong Christian beliefs are often reflected in her works.